vreyespue/scipy_cut_tree_balanced/README.md

-# A balanced tree cutting method for hierarchical clustering
+# A balanced tree cut method for hierarchical clustering

 This repo (and [PyPI package](https://pypi.org/project/scipy-cut-tree-balanced/)) contains a Python function that performs a balanced cut tree of a SciPy linkage matrix built using any linkage method (e.g. 'ward').
 It builds upon the SciPy and NumPy libraries.